News

 Basic information of Polyester Staple Fiber

-An Overview of Polyester Staple Fiber
+Overview of Polyester Staple Fiber

-PET fibers, dominate the world synthetic fibers industry.
-They occupy the largest volume of synthetics and exceed nylons, rayon, and acrylic fibers.
-They are inexpensive, easily produced from petrochemical sources, and have a desirable range of physical properties.
-They are strong, lightweight, easily dyeable, and wrinkle-resistant, and have very good wash–wear properties.
+Polyester Staple Fiber (PET fiber), dominates the world synthetic fibers industry.
+Polyester Staple Fiber occupy the largest volume of synthetics and exceed nylons, rayon, and acrylic fibers.
+Polyester Staple Fiber are inexpensive, easily produced from petrochemical sources, and have a desirable range of physical properties.
+Polyester Staple Fiber are strong, lightweight, easily dyeable, and wrinkle-resistant, and have very good wash–wear properties.

 Their versatility is legendary.
 Both as continuous filament yarn and staple fiber, they are used in countless varieties, blends, and forms of textile apparel fibers, household, and furnishing fabrics.
 They form microfibers for outdoor wear and sportswear.
 Polyesters are used in carpets, industrial fibers, and yarns for tire cords, car seat belts, filter cloths, tentage fabrics, sailcloth, and so on.
 This organic synthetic fiber is formed by the polycondensation of a diacid (terephthalate acid) and alcohol (glycol-ethylene).
 The used process to obtain this polymer is the melt spinning with 400% heat stretching.

 polyfil pillow